davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

 oc apply -f canary-service-mesh/application-shop-mesh.yaml
 ```

-Looking at the Argo CD dashboard, you would notice that we have a new `shop` application.
+Looking at the Argo CD dashboard, you will notice that we have a new `shop` application.

 ## Test Shop application

 We have deployed the `shop` with ArgoCD.
 We can test that it is up and running.

-We have to get the Istio gateway route.
+We have to get the route that we have created.
 ```
 oc get routes shop-umbrella-products-route -n istio-system --template='http://{{.spec.host}}/products'
 ```